-The Wine Guardian ceiling mounted fan coil operates as air enters the device through the return air portion of the ceiling grille and is cooled by the refrigerant as it passes through the cooling coil.
+The Wine Guardian ceiling mounted fan coil operates as air enters the device through the return air portion of the wine wall ceiling diffuser and is cooled by the refrigerant as it passes through the cooling coil.
 The cooling process causes any excess humidity in the air to condense and be captured in the drain pan which is eventually pumped out of the unit.
-Air then enters the fan where it is pressurized and discharged out of the unit through the supply air side of the ceiling grille.
-Optional heating coils are located between the cooling coil and the fan.
-These coils heat the air to prevent low temperatures in the wine cellar.
+Air then enters the fan where it is pressurized and discharged out of the unit through the supply air side of the wine wall ceiling diffuser.

-All exterior and interior framing of the Wine Guardian is heavy gauge aluminum to prevent rust and corrosion and all coils are aluminum tubes, aluminum fins to protect against premature corrosion.
+All exterior and interior framing of the Wine Guardian is heavy gauge aluminum to prevent rust and corrosion and all evaporator coils are aluminum tubes, aluminum fins with a protective coating to guard against premature corrosion.
 The chassis is insulated with 3/4" armaflex for thermal protection.
 The unit uses an external drain to remove excess moisture and not reintroduce it into the cellar or ambient space.
 A removable, cleanable one-piece condensate drain pan with low profile pump pickup is located below the cooling coil and is easily accessible for routine maintenance.

 A heavy gauge galvanized steel mounting flange is supplied with each system.
-The mounting flange is designed to attach directly to the ceiling joists at either a 12-inch (31 cm) on-center or a 16-inch (41 cm) on-center configuration and acts to support the fan-coil chassis and ceiling grille.
+The mounting flange is designed to attach directly to the ceiling joists at a 12-inch (31 cm) on-center configuration and acts to support the fan-coil chassis and ceiling diffuser.
 The mounting flange incorporates a hook mechanism to assist in chassis installation by creating a third arm to support the weight of the chassis as it is swung into place and fastened in place.